joannayhs/joannayhs.github.io/_posts/2019-04-16-software_engineering.markdown

 ![](https://image-store.slidesharecdn.com/390e3177-b199-4651-a926-6caacc8dd85e-original.png)

 The diagram above does a pretty good job of illustrating the internal stuggle in my brain when trying to think through career paths.
 Do I do something I love?
-Do I focus on something the world need?
+Do I focus on something the world needs?
 Do I just work to make money?
 Do I do something because I can, even if I don't love it?
 Welcome to my mind.
 Sorry it's such a mess!

 I've never really been able to find something that balances each area of venn diagram.
 The past two years, I've been working as an administrative assistant at a Christian non-profit organization in Philadelphia.
 That does a pretty good job at meeting a need in the world and I'm pretty good at it, but I don't love the work itself and it definitely doesn't pay the bills.